javierarce/javier.computer/pages/about.md

 This computer doesn't track you, your friends, or your enemies.

+### Follow and subscribe

+- If you like what you are reading (and why wouldn't you?), add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.
+- If you are only interested in the photos I publish, this [RSS](/feeds/photos.xml) is for you.
+- If you want to get an email (in Spanish) every time I do something funny [subscribe to my newsletter](/newsletter).

 ### Don't be a stranger

-If you like what you are reading (and why wouldn't you?), add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.
-If you are only interested in the photos I publish, this [RSS](/feeds/photos.xml) is for you.

 Do you need to tell me something incredible that happened to you recently?
 [Use this link](/contact) to get in touch with me.